Mortgage Contracts and Underwater Default: Perpetual Contracts: Solution

-To compute the option values, we must identify $V^{NoDef,F}$ and $V^{NoPP,F}$ from \eqref{E:mort_val_primal_no_default} and \eqref{E:frm_nopp}.
-As these contracts are ``artificial'' contracts used to isolate the value of default and prepayment, we will not use the terms ``default'' and ``prepayment''.
-Rather we will use ``stop'' and ``continue''.
-Note the respective functions $c,f$ in \eqref{E:fbp} are (NoDef) $c(h) = m^F B_0$, $f(h) = B_0$ and (NoPP) $c(h) = m^FB_0$, $f(h)= h$.
-These satisfy the assumptions of Proposition \ref{P:verification} because $e^{-rt}H_t = e^{-(\delta+\sigma^2/2)t + \sigma W_t} \rightarrow 0$ as $t\to\infty$.
-As for the value functions, we have the following result.
+To compute the default option value, we must identify $V^{NoDef,F}$ from \eqref{E:mort_val_primal_no_default}.
+As this contract is artificial, used only to isolate the value of default, we will not use the term ``prepayment''.
+Rather we will use ``stop''.
+Note that excluding default, the respective functions $c,f$ in \eqref{E:fbp} are $c(h) = (m^F+\lambda) B_0$, $f(h) = B_0$.
+These satisfy the assumptions of Proposition \ref{P:verification} because $e^{-(r+\lambda)t}H_t = e^{-(\delta+\lambda+\sigma^2/2)t + \sigma W_t} \rightarrow 0$ as $t\to\infty$.
+As for the value function, we have the following result.